-Loans under the Revolving Credit Facility and the Term Loan Facility, other than fixed rate term loans, may be prepaid from time to time at the company's discretion without premium or penalty but subject to breakage costs, if any.
+Loans under the U.S. Farm Credit Facilities, other than fixed rate term loans, may be prepaid from time to time at the Company's discretion without premium or penalty but subject to breakage costs, if any.
 If all or any portion of a fixed rate term loan is prepaid, a prepayment premium may apply.
-Amounts repaid on the Term Loan Facility may not be subsequently re-borrowed.
-Principal amounts under the Revolving Credit Facility may be drawn, repaid, and redrawn until April 28, 2026.
+Term loans amounts repaid may not be subsequently re-borrowed.
+Principal amounts under the Revolving Credit Facility may be drawn, repaid, and redrawn until March 3, 2028.